makersacademy/rps-challenge/README.md

   * when both choose same weapon its declared as tie
   * result.erb also shows cumulative score

+Play this game at https://fathomless-thicket-5825.herokuapp.com/

+Github code repository is at https://github.com/RajeevHejib/rps-challenge˜

 A test run is as below
 ----------------------